 The largest investor-owned utility in California (and the country), PG&E, began massive cuts to power across much of its service area in October 2019 as part of its Public Safety Power Shutoff (PSPS) program.
 While the electric utility had warned of these cuts for many months, brief outages had only impacted a few tens of thousands of people, and many PG&E customers paid little attention to the warnings.
-Then, as the dry, hot weather characteristic of California fire season set in, PG&E announced its largest power cut ever, and more than 1.6 million people lost power in early October (and significantly more later in the month).
+Then, as the dry, hot weather characteristic of California fire season set in, PG&E announced its largest power cut ever, and more than 1.6 million people lost power.

 When the Grid Goes Down, You Lose More Than the Lights